UBC-MDS/Group_9_GA_Metrics/README.md

 1. `compute_metrics` summarises general performance of campaign based on four metrics.
 2. `stat_summary` summarises variance of campaign performance based on four metrics.
 3. `daily_plot` visualises performance changes of campaign based on four metrics.
-4. `find_best_and_worst_campaigns` Analyzes marketing campaign performance over a specified date range and identifies the best and worst performing campaigns based on a selected metric.
+4. `find_best_and_worst_campaigns` identifies the best and worst performing campaigns based on a selected metric.

 ## Where this package fits in